LiskHQ/lisk-token-claim/packages/claim-backend/README.md

 ### `/submitMultisig`

-After the user has signed a multisig signature, this API will be called to record the signature to backend DB.
+After the user has signed a claim message for a multisignature account, this API will be called to store the signature at the backend DB.

-If this endpoint is submitted by the last signer of the multisig account, the 200 response will show "ready": true.
+If this endpoint is submitted by the last signer of the multisig account, the 200 response will show `"ready": true`.
-In that case the UI could call `/checkEligibility` again to obtain all signatures and submit to smart contract.
+In that case the UI could call `/checkEligibility` again to obtain all signatures and submit the claim transaction.

 ```
 curl --location 'http://127.0.0.1:3000/rpc' \